webix-hub/docs/data/desktop/window_positioning.md

 ##Relative Positioning

-Relative positioning is achived with the help of **position** property.
+Relative positioning is achieved with the help of **position** property.
 It takes the following values:

 - **center** - to place window or popup at the center of the screen;
 - **top** - to place window or popup at the top of the screen with center horizontal alignment.